 The rights granted to IAFOR are:

-- The exclusive right to publish and distribute an article, and to grant rights to others, including for commercial purposes.
+- The right to publish and distribute an article, and to grant rights to others, including for commercial purposes.

 - For IAFOR to apply the relevant third party user license where IAFOR publishes the article on its online platforms (usually Creative Commons CC BY-NC-ND 4.0).

 - The right to provide the article in all forms and media so the article can be used on the latest technology even after publication.

 - The authority to enforce the rights in the article, on behalf of an author, against third parties, for example in the case of copyright infringement or plagiarism.